Glowstudent777/CIS-170/README.md

-# CIS-170
+# Programming Logic and Design

-This is a repository for my CIS-170 class.
+This is a repository for my `Programming Logic and Design` class.
 It will contain all of the projects and assignments that I complete for this class.

 ## Running the code